ryarturogi/frontend-enginner-DoD-course/modules/09-team-workflow/README.md

 # Module 9: Team & Workflow Alignment
+*Master modern team collaboration and workflow automation with DoD-driven development*

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Integrate Definition of Done effectively within Scrum and Kanban workflows
+- **Integrate Definition of Done seamlessly** within Scrum and Kanban workflows with automated tracking
-- Master pull request best practices that enforce quality standards
+- **Master pull request best practices** that enforce quality standards and accelerate delivery
-- Implement branching strategies that support team collaboration and deployment
+- **Implement modern branching strategies** that support team collaboration and continuous deployment
-- Set up CI/CD pipelines that automatically enforce DoD compliance
+- **Set up intelligent CI/CD pipelines** that automatically enforce DoD compliance with zero-downtime deployments
-- Create team processes that scale with growth and maintain quality
+- **Create scalable team processes** that grow with your organization while maintaining quality
-- Align engineering practices with business delivery requirements
+- **Align engineering practices with business delivery** requirements using data-driven insights
+- **Implement advanced workflow automation** with AI-powered code review and automated conflict resolution
+- **Deploy comprehensive team analytics** for continuous process improvement and productivity optimization

 ## 🏃‍♂️ DoD in Agile Methodologies